 These questions and a hundred more being answered take you infinitely further into being a better cook than any list of recipes and methods.
 You could make someone else’s famous chicken recipe a thousand times, but if the author doesn’t explain why, exactly, the ingredients are what they are in the order they are, and why the methods that are used are done the way they are, you’re not going to be any better of a cook; a good cookbook should make you think, expand your knowledge base, and give you the tools to experiment and create your own “famous” recipes.

-To that end I’ve mostly shied away from recipe books here, and the ones I do include do something special, either including just a wide enough variety of ideas people might not think of on their own, or go very deep into explaining why so many of our classic, traditional recipes have been the same for so long and why they work so well.
+To that end I’ve mostly shied away from recipe books here, and the ones I do include do something special, either including just a wide enough variety of ideas people might not think of on their own, or go very deep into explaining why so many of our classic electric smoker recipes, traditional pellet smoker recipes have been the same for so long and why they work so well.